giornetta/travellerbot/docs/Character Creation Process.md

 ### **2. Homeworld**

-We use a guided approach to pick an Homeworld.
+We use a guided approach to pick a Homeworld.
 The user will choose Minimum and Maximum values for each world statistic, and then they'll be presented with a list of corresponding Worlds in the Sector chosen by the Referee.

 ```
 $ Pick your Homeworld from {Sector}!